Women’s football has a longer history than most people would expect.

 2013: England won the Cyprus Cup for the second time but failed to make it beyond the group stage at the European Championship Finals.

-After 15 years and 162 matches as England head coach, Hope Powell left The FA.
+After 15 years and 162 matches as England head coach, Hope Powell left her role.
 Bristol Academy manager Mark Sampson was appointed as the new England boss with former Three Lions striker Marieanne Spacey as assistant.

 The FA celebrated 150 years of running football and also marked 20 years of supporting the women's game.